Kelsie Jean Smeby Flaunts Bombshell Curves In Tiny Apricot Bikini In Saucy Instagram Video

 "My love, you have a beauty that hypnotizes and amazes me.
 It seems that you were an angel who stayed on earth.
 You look so magically sexy," they gushed and added a flame emoji to underscore their sentiments.

-A third Instagram user adored the snap and lavished her with praise.
+A third Instagram user adored the post and lavished her with praise.

 "You're on fire!
 Love the 2021 synergy," they raved.